gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

     >>> vf.extract_audio(outputpath='mysound')
     PosixPath('mysound.m4a')

-Copying data instead of recoding is often preferable, but it may not always be the best solution.
+Copying data instead of recoding is often preferable, but it may be the best solution in all cases.
 For example, an '.m4a' audio file with the same'aac' encoding is fine for media players, but many sound analysis programs won't read it.
 In such cases you can specify the audio codec you want.
 In the general case, we recommend 'pcm_f32le' to avoid degradation of information: